umang94/BlabberBin/README.md

 # BlabberBin
-A complete chat application, yet to be developed
+A complete chat application, yet to be developed Intended protocols to be tested : - XMPP